flutter/flutter/specs/style.md

 rooted at the document's RenderNode.

-If you come across a node that doesn't have an assigned RenderNode, then create one and mark it "isNew", and place it in the appropriate place in the RenderTree tree, after any nodes marked isGhost.
+If you come across a node that doesn't have an assigned RenderNode, then create one, placing it in the appropriate place in the RenderTree tree, after any nodes marked isGhost=true, with ownerLayoutManager pointing to the parent RenderNode's layoutManager, and then, if autoreap is false on the ownerLayoutManager, mark it "isNew".

 For each element, if the node's needsManager is true, call getLayoutManager() on the element, and if that's not null, and if the